Expand description

 §Overview

 The rusteron-archive module is intended to help Rust developers leverage Aeron’s archive functionalities, including the recording and replaying of messages.
-However, this module is currently in an early stage and has not been thoroughly tested.

 §Installation